cogilvy/Project-1-Practice-Assessment/README.md

 You will be editing the JS file in an HTML/CSS/JS repl to create a functioning app.

+To view an example of the app we will be building, click here [https://project-1-assessment-practice-2.cogilvy.repl.co/]

 ### Getting Started

 1. Create an HTML/CSS/JS repl